 Here are just a few of the major data aggregators (other directories feed off of them).

-We do a plethora of SEO for our clients (that means a lot of SEO) and we’ve established that the primary directories improve search results even for our National clients.
+We do a plethora of SEO for our clients (that means a lot of SEO) and we’ve established that the primary directories improve search results even for our National clients (like online schools or boarding schools).
 And if you are a local business, it increases the visibility of your physical location when a user sees your business on Google Maps or other map programs.

 On a side note, you can optimize the content on your own website to influence local search.